jaesparza/radio-beacon/README.md

 The snapshot below shows the start of `QRSS_MESSAGE` being transmmited in FSK-CW as captured locally by Argo.
 The transmission of 'CQ' alone took 60s under this configuration.
 This transmission was performed without an amplifier, coming directly from a wire connected to the AD9850 oscillator.

 ![fsk](doc/images/cqFSKCW.PNG)

+### WSPR
+The process to transmitt in WSPR mode is similar to the one presente above.
+The main difference is that the data is not encoded as a direct translation from alphabet to morse but using WSPR encoding instead.
+The channel symbols are generated as described in the [configuration section](https://github.com/jaesparza/radio-beacon/tree/main/sw/beacon#configure-your-own-wspr-frame).